sauravraiguru/serverless-gateways/README.md

 ![API Key parameter](images/sample-action.png)

-Once created, replace the sample `existing code` with below code for recognizing images.
+Once the `classify` action is created, replace the default "hello world" function with the code from below for recognizing images and click "Save".

 ```console